txlab/ovpn-scripts/README_bridged_home_lan_anticensorship.md

 update dnsmasq to serve as DHCP server for the new home LAN.
 The client configuration will need to be copied to the home gateway Linux machine.

+Keep in mind that the script restarts all OpenVPN daemons, so all connections will be interrupted for about a minute.

 ## Client gateway setup